 Hi, I’m Kelli…

-Almost three years ago I married my best friend… and it turns out, he likes to eat.
+Four years ago I married my best friend… and it turns out, he likes to eat.
 (I do too, for that matter.)
 So we started cooking together in the teensy tiny closet which was his dormitory kitchen and have never looked back.

 In general, I try to cook healthy and adventurous.
 For me, that means a recipe is likely to catch my eye if it includes lots of fresh greens and produce, bold spices, novel flavor combinations, or if it’s just something I’ve never heard of before.
 There’s almost nothing I won’t try.
 (Seriously, ask my mom who has a much more refined sense of which foods and flavors may be mixed and which ones should not.)

 And speaking of my mom, she’s genius in the kitchen.
 Growing up, she was the big-hot-meal-on-the-table-by-the-time-dad-walks-in-at-5 type mom.
 Because of her, I’ve always taken great homemade meals for granted.
 You’d think that growing up with her as a kind of resource and example, I’d already have a world of experience to draw from!
 But for whatever reason, I just wasn’t interested in learning to cook until two years ago (erm, the boy, remember).

 a long time home cook who loves all things food.
 I love to grocery shop and get food from local farms.
 I enjoy canning & freezing summer produce, making pickles and homemade jellies.
 I love to collect recipes and share those recipes with others.
 I enjoy cooking for family, church functions, and others in need of a good meal.
 I especially enjoy baking.
 Something about walking into a house that smells of homemade bread or hot chocolate chip cookies just makes me feel at home.